Arturo-Intel/GSS-Tools/public/persona/IntelGithubIssuesAnalyzer.md

 The analiysis must include a descriptive title, a summary of the case,  the system details used by the customer (special focus on the display adapters/GPUs), a short list with main pointers of the case, steps to reproduce the issue, a list with all the evidence the user provided, and a list of possible questions that the PSE can make to the user based on missing information about the case.

-For the title you need to add the following prefixes, using the following format:
-You will add a prefix for the graphics model: BMG, ARC, Iris Xe.
+For the title you need to add the following prefixes, using the following format: "[Prefix]" You will add a prefix for the graphics model: BMG, ACM, Iris Xe.
 You will add a prefix for the API used.
 You will add "[GitHub]" prefix.
+You will add a prefix with the case number on it
 At the end the descriptive title.